 Welcome to Year 3 - information for Year 2 children and families joining the school in September 2021

-Due to the current COVID-19 restrictions, we are not able to host our open mornings for Year 2 children and parents/carers.
+Due to the current COVID-19 restrictions, we were not able to host our open mornings for Year 2 children and parents/carers in the Autumn Term.
 I hope that the situation will improve in the New Year and we will be in a position to run our 'Introduction to the Junior School' evening during the Summer Term.

 The School Prospectus and Parent Guide can be viewed by clicking on the link below.
 You will find this helpful in explaining the school's aims, the structure of the school day, uniform expectations and other key information about life in Telford Junior School.